Staying Focused on Your Objectives

 Write down your objectives

 Objectives don’t need to be set in stone, but writing them down — in a notebook, in a calendar, or on a whiteboard — helps you see them in a concrete way.
-Writing your objectives also helps schedule content and helps you to memorize your objectives so you can use them to guide the you take when you’re away from your notepad.
+Writing your objectives also helps schedule content delivery and helps you to memorize your objectives so you can use them to guide the actions you take when you’re away from your notepad.
 Here are some tips for writing your objectives:

 • Refer to your objectives often.
 Make sure that your e-mail marketing decisions closely resemble the original objectives over time.

 • Track your progress.
-Make sure that you’re moving closer to your objectives by measuring quantifiable such as the increase in sales, number of Web site visitors, or hours of free time.
+Make sure that you’re moving closer to your objectives by measuring quantifiable data such as the increase in sales, number of Web site visitors, or hours of free time.
 Don’t rely solely on hunches.

 • Plan your next step before you reach an objective.
 You can avoid being tempted to send random communications or leave your contacts in electronic silence between objectives.